 PIN DESCRIPTION

 NAME NUMBER DESCRIPTION

-BFET 9 Connect this pin to the gate of a blocking NFET.
-See the Feature Description section.
-Leave this pin floating if it is not used.

-dV/dT 1 Tie a capacitor from this pin to GND to control the ramp rate of OUT at device turn-on.
+dV/dT 1 Connect a capacitor from this pin to GND to control the ramp rate of OUT voltage at device turn-on.

 EN/UVLO 2 This is a dual function control pin.
-When used as an ENABLE pin and pulled down, it shuts off the internal pass MOSFET and pulls BFET to GND.
-When pulled high, it enables the device and BFET.
+When used as an ENABLE pin and pulled down, it shuts off the internal pass MOSFET.
+When pulled high, it enables the device.
 As an UVLO pin, it can be used to program different UVLO trip point via external resistor divider.

 GND Thermal Pad GND

 ILIM 10 A resistor from this pin to GND will set the overload and short circuit limit.

+NC 9 Not Connected Internally.
+Can be left floating or grounded.

 OUT 6-8 Output of the device

 VIN 3-5 Input supply voltage